 Now, I don't want to miss these films - they've got filmmakers like Kenneth Brannaugh, Jon Favreau, and Joss Whedon, stars like Robert Downey Jr. and Natalie Portman, and a pretty good track record of quality.
 But I feel uncomfortable going to these movies knowing that they are not benefiting the goals of the man who brought so much creative energy to the work.
 So here's what I'm doing: for every film I go to see that features Kirby-crafted concepts but made without financial tribute to Kirby, I'm giving a buck to Kirby's legacy.
 For now, I'm doing so by joining the goals of the Kirby4Heroes campaign, an effort by Jack's granddaughter to help fund the good work of the Hero Initiative, who help out comics creators who have fallen on hard times.

 A buck?
 What's a buck?
 When I go to see a movie, between the film, the popcorn, the drink, I'm probably spending $15... much more if I'm paying for a babysitter.
 A buck is nothing, but it buys me comfort.

 So let's see - I've seen the two Hulk movies, the first Fantastic Four film, two of the X-Men movies, Captain America: The First Avenger, Thor, two Iron Man movies.
 That's $9 I'm paying, and that's for entertainment over a number of years.
 And now when I go see what Joss Whedon does with The Avengers, it'll be just another buck to throw in.
-(Note: this was written in 2012.
+(Note: this paragraph was written in 2012.
 Since then, I saw The Avengers, kicked in a buck.
 Another for X-Men: First Class, and for Iron Man, and for the second Thor film and even for Wolverine - no, Wolvie himself was not one of Jack's creations, but there were characters Jack brought to life among the supporting cast.
 Another when I bought Thor on Blu-ray.
 As I type this, I'm looking forward to that second Captain America movie, and I'll be kicking in a buck for watching Agents of SHIELD... a buck for the season sounds abour right.)